Orange Blossom and Almond Cake

 The vanilla cupcake recipe is so wonderful in its original state, but lent itself beautifully to making these into an orange blossom and almond cake and cupcakes.
 The orange blossom gave these a really light floral taste, with the remaining almond extract and touch of vanilla keeping it nice and cozy.
 I made the same alterations to the flavoring of the frosting, starting with the basic vanilla, just giving it a twist.
 The toasted coconut on top of the cupcakes that I used to make the next actually made these even better!
 By no means was the toasted coconut a prerequisite for a delicious cupcake – you can omit it if you want – but it does add a lovely flavor and texture.

-Orange Blossom and Almond Cake and Cupcakes
+Orange Blossom and Almond Cake

 - 2 1/2 cups All Purpose Flour